-Glenwood Veterinary Clinic has provided services to the Roaring Fork Valley and the western slope of Colorado for over 75 years.
-From a one-man country practice in 1936, we have evolved into a 7-person full service veterinary clinic.
-We do ambulatory calls, provide in-house lameness and medicine diagnostics, and offer full service equine surgical capabilities.
-Our focus is equine medicine and surgery, but 1 full time and 1 part time veterinarian do exclusively small animal work, and we also see a small number of food animal, camelid, and exotic patients each year as well.
-We are well established as the equine referral center for western Colorado and parts of Utah and Wyoming, and have 2 equine surgeons that provide 24/7 surgical services for horses who need that level of care.
+Glenwood Veterinary Clinic has provided services to Glenwood Springs and the western slope of Colorado since 1936.
+From a one-man country practice we have evolved into a 4 veterinarian full service mixed animal veterinary clinic.
+Our focus is equine medicine and surgery, but Dr. Rocky Mease does exclusively small animal work and Dr. Sam Johnson sees small animal clients on Wednesdays.
+We also see a small number of food animal, camelid, and exotic patients during the year.
+We are well established as the equine referral center for western Colorado and parts of Utah and Wyoming.

 Glenwood Springs is a small town located near Interstate 70, equidistant (40 miles or less) from Vail, Beaver Creek, and Aspen ski resorts, and at the confluence of the Roaring Fork and Colorado rivers.
 The largest neighboring metropolitan areas are Grand Junction (100 miles to the west) and Denver (180 miles to the east).